TOWNSEND PRIMARY SCHOOL

 When we receive child protection records from other schools, we will ensure key staff such as the DSL and SENCO are aware as required.

 If a pupil is withdrawn from the school having not reached the normal date of transfer; due to a family move or any other reason, all efforts will be made to identify any new address and the school to which they are being admitted and to ensure that their educational records are sent without delay to the child’s new school.
-If the parent/carer fails to provide this information, an urgent referral will be made to the Family Early Help Service either through the Family EHS Duty Officer or through a Family EHS team manager in order that they might make further enquiries.
+If the parent/carer fails to provide this information, an urgent referral will be made to the Family Early Help Service either through the School’s Single Point of Contact (SPOC) or the Family EHS Duty Manager in order that they might make further enquiries.
 If this school receives educational records concerning a child who is not registered with us, the records will be returned promptly to the sending school with a note, advising them to refer to their LA’s Children’s Services Department.
 A child’s name will only be removed from the School’s Admissions Register in accordance with the Pupil Registration Regulations or with the authorisation of a Team Manager in the Family Early Help Service.

 We will inform the Local Authority when we are about to add or delete a pupil’s name from the school admission register for any reason in line with Southwark’s Children Missing Education (CME) Protocol.